Your Limbic System

 Thalami

-Illustrated above, the Thalami are the Body/Brain Communications Hub.
+Illustrated in the above image the Thalami function as the Body/Brain Communications Hub.

-Composed of Gray Matter, in the form of Nuclei, the Thalami are to be found located almost centrally in the base of both Hemispheres.
+Composed of Gray Matter in the form of Nuclei, the Thalami are located almost centrally in the base of both Hemispheres.

 The Thalami communicate with every Sensory System except for the Olfactory, (sense of smell) and have a web of connections to and from the Cerebral Cortex and many other Brain regions.
 Including the feisty Amygdala and Basal Ganglia.